 With the speech of the new U.S. Secretary of the Treasury, Nicholas F. Brady, the "menu" approach put an increased focus on "voluntary debt reduction" through securitization as a key feature on the menu.
-Notably, Secretary Brady suggested the use of IMF and World Bank resources to provide guarantees and other "enhancements" on the new securities, to spur the process of debt reduction - the phase of voluntary securitization (debt-bond conversion) of the debt with guarantees for the new bonds offered by the IMF and World Bank - inaugurated in the March 1989 speech of the new Secretary of the Treasury, Nicholas Brady.
-The position of Japan, France and Italy was never fully defined, but since 1988 it became clear that they supported a major change of the debt policy towards a global solution to the debt.
-The third group, that received an increasing number of adherents as the official strategy failed, never accepted the liquidity approach, underlined the self-defeating nature of internal adjustment policies, and supported a global solution for capturing the discount existing in the secondary market tied with limited debt relief.
+Notably, Secretary Brady suggested the use of IMF and World Bank resources to provide guarantees and other "enhancements" on the new securities, to spur the process of debt reduction - the phase of voluntary securitization (debt-bond conversion) of the debt with guarantees for the new bonds offered by the IMF and World Bank inaugurated in the March 1989 speech of the new Secretary of the Treasury, Nicholas Brady.